chas-academy/u07-recipe-app-axelra82/README.md

 If you don't have it installed simply run `npm i -g @angular/cli`.

+**NODEJS**

+To test if you have it, run `node -v`.
+If this outputs a version number (e.g. v15.x.x) you are good to go.

+If you don't have it installed visit [nodejs.org](https://nodejs.org/en/download/), download installer and follow instructions for you OS.

 **Local environment**

 On build this project looks for an environment.
 Since environment variables are secret and should never be shared in public repos you will need to set it up yourself.
 Create a new file called `.env` in the project root.
 You can do this several ways, e.g.: